How To Fix Common Internal French Folding Door Problems

 Young children are inquisitive, but they’re not always that observant and they lack the understanding of the world to know that there are things that are ‘solid’ that you can see through.
 When a child is just learning to walk and run they might run into a glass door.
 A child is unlikely to break safety glass, but bumped heads are no fun!

 You can alert your child to the presence of the glass by adding stickers to it, especially at around eye level to them.
+One of the most common childproofing techniques is to add stickers to the glass.
 There are lots of wall and window sticker options to choose from, and they can be a smart, visually appealing addition to the door, even matching your wallpaper or existing decor.
 Alternatively, you could opt for frosted glass doors to make the panels more noticeable.